MiniatureEge2006/g-man/COMMANDS.md

 * `[options]` are formatted similarly to the `!filter` command.
 * Examples:
     * `!yt-dlp url format=bestvideo+bestaudio --simulate`

+## !ffmpeg command
+Extremely advanced command that utilizes the FFmpeg CLI.

+## !imagemagick command
+Basic (but can be extremely advanced) command that utilizes the ImageMagick CLI.

 # Owner only
 | Command | Format | Min/Max Values | Description | Examples |